 Student organisation for students of computer science - TKO Äly.
 Infomation about business collaboration (only in Finnish).

 Post an advertisement for the students of medicine in Klinikalle.fi -service (in Finnish).

 As a university, we work in close collaboration with business and society to help solve real world problems with innovative, practical solutions.

 As part of this mission, organisations can propose a Master’s Thesis about a topic or problem of your choice.
 Research and survey projects are excellent opportunities for commissioning a master’s thesis.
 For the student, the master’s thesis demonstrates their learning and forms a coherent whole with a set research question, goal, scope and schedule.

 Thesis cooperation is available in all of the University’s fields of education and partners can be found from a wide variety of employer sectors.

 Note!
 The University of Helsinki has different practices for doing a commissioned Master's thesis.
-Career Services will explore these during the fall of 2021, meaning the guidelines are under construction.The university may also be a party to the agreement.
+Career Services is currently exploring these practices, meaning the guidelines are under construction.The university may also be a party to the agreement.

 The University of Helsinki does not have a system for deeds of donation or a foundation that could fund a commissioned master’s thesis.